thiyyakat/scaling-advisor/docs/motivation.md

 ## Summary

-Gardener uses a [fork](https://github.com/gardener/autoscaler/tree/machine-controller-manager-provider/cluster-autoscaler) of upstream [Cluster-Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) (a.k.a CA) to scale out/in Shoot clusters and it uses [machine-controller-manager](https://github.com/gardener/machine-controller-manager) (a.k.a MCM) to manage the lifecycle of machines.
-In the CA fork we have an in-tree implementation of [CloudProvider](https://github.com/gardener/autoscaler/blob/45e190f4bd7890e0029bef8eb9affa0946f135d5/cluster-autoscaler/cloudprovider/cloud_provider.go#L106) interface for [MCM](https://github.com/gardener/autoscaler/blob/45e190f4bd7890e0029bef8eb9affa0946f135d5/cluster-autoscaler/cloudprovider/mcm/mcm_cloud_provider.go#L69).
-Over several years of using these components together we have encountered numerous challenges and shortcomings when working with CA.
+Gardener uses a [fork](https://github.com/gardener/autoscaler/tree/machine-controller-manager-provider/cluster-autoscaler) of upstream [Cluster-Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) (a.k.a.
+CA) to scale out/in Shoot clusters and it uses [machine-controller-manager](https://github.com/gardener/machine-controller-manager) (a.k.a.
+MCM) to manage the lifecycle of machines.
+In the CA fork, we have an in-tree implementation of [CloudProvider](https://github.com/gardener/autoscaler/blob/45e190f4bd7890e0029bef8eb9affa0946f135d5/cluster-autoscaler/cloudprovider/cloud_provider.go#L106) interface for [MCM](https://github.com/gardener/autoscaler/blob/45e190f4bd7890e0029bef8eb9affa0946f135d5/cluster-autoscaler/cloudprovider/mcm/mcm_cloud_provider.go#L69).
+Over several years of using these components together, we have encountered numerous challenges and shortcomings when working with CA.

 This proposal highlights the following:

 * Challenges and the shortcomings of current CA and its interplay with MCM.
-* The extensive simulation environment that was built during the POC phase which provides capabilities to capture events from any Gardener cluster and replay the events on a local kubernetes cluster with virtual CA. This helped us capture and understand current CA's behavior, identify its shortcomings and compare the recommendations against the alternative recommendation system that we evaluated.
+* The extensive simulation environment that was built during the POC phase, which provides capabilities to capture events from any Gardener cluster and replay the events on a local kubernetes cluster with virtual CA. This helped us capture and understand the current CA's behavior, identify its shortcomings and compare the recommendations against the alternative recommendation system that we evaluated.
 * Provides a glimpse of the way forward from here.

 ## Motivation